 After spending a lot of time looking at shoes online, I finally went in to a shop to grab some gear.
-I ended up buying the pair that felt right after testing a few with strides outdoors.
+After testing a few pairs with strides outdoors, I ended up settling with the ones that felt right.
 I also bought a hydration vest… mainly because running with a water bottle or belt for a silly amount of hours sounds awful.
 Plus, I’ve always been a backpack kind of guy.
 I snagged some gels to keep from crashing.

 In hindsight, I should have gone to a few more shops to try out a greater selection of shoes.
 The pair I purchased were good all-arounders, but I’m wondering if there would of been a better one out there for my running style.
 (Since completing my training and marathon, I now have a better idea of what kind of shoes would suit my needs.)
 My running pace and tolerance for punishing my legs for a 10K vs long-runs vs race day were wildly different.
 Your perfect race day shoes (aggressive with less padding/elevation) and might be different than your perfect casual-run shoes (padded and softer on the ankle and knees).
 You might not buy the perfect shoes, but that’s part of learning what works for you.

 I found shorts with kangaroo storage for your phone.
 Amazing!
 No need to have my phone dangle/slip off my arm.
-I use my old phone strictly for running because it’s smaller and it fits perfectly.
-I just bought a second pair after the race.
-Doubles of clothing makes sense if you are running often.
+I use my old phone strictly for running because it’s smaller and it fits perfectly in the kangaroo pouch.
+Doubles of clothing that you like does make sense if you are running often.

 Get ready to do a lot of laundry and for a higher electricity bill.
 Running multiple times a week means laundry becomes part of the discipline.
 On the plus side, sports gear dries really fast and is ready the next morning!